computationalgeography/campo/documentation/index.rst

 =================================

 A brief outline of the framework for field and agent based modelling.

-This framework builds upon the LUE scientific database, PCRaster and the PCRaster modelling framework.
+..
+This framework builds upon the LUE scientific database, PCRaster and
+.. the PCRaster modelling framework.

+You can find more infomation about this project on the `Campo <https://campo.computationalgeography.org/>`_ project website.

 .. note::